DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 What is the best graph you can produce?
 What do you like about it?
 * Variant:  Do the same with our GDP per capita bar charts.

+If you'd like to do more of this on your own:
+* Browse the [Practical Business Python](http://pbpython.com/) blog, it's filled with practical information about how to go between Pandas and Excel.
+Start with [this one](http://pbpython.com/excel-pandas-comp.html).
+* Watch Brandon Rhodes's [video](https://youtu.be/5JnMutdy6Fw), it's a wonderful start on advanced features of Pandas.
+Two hours long, but worth it.
+* Check out the Matplotlib [gallery](http://matplotlib.org/gallery.html) of examples, they all come with code you can run yourself.
+* Wait till we write the relevant chapters of our book.

 A product of the #nyuecon Python factory